Truly-Depressed-Developers/progresso-server/README.md

-# BITEhack 2023 server
+# Progresso - server

-Server for an app created at [BITEhack Hackathon](https://bitehack.best.krakow.pl/) (5th edition, 2023)

-This repository is only for server.
-If you are looking for a client app, see the main repository at [Truly-Depressed-Developers/bitehack2023-client](https://github.com/Truly-Depressed-Developers/bitehack2023-client)
+This repository only contains the server's code.
+For the main repository, see [Truly-Depressed-Developers/progresso](https://github.com/Truly-Depressed-Developers/progresso)

 ## Features